 6. I only have a Southern accent when I’m really tired.

 7. My first car was a yellow ’74 VW Bug.
+His name was Charlie.
 I still miss it.

-9. I had my children’s names picked out since I was a preschooler.
+9. I’ve had my children’s names picked out since I was a preschooler.
+I have only one son and another favorite boy’s name is Nicholas.

 10. I did not grow up in church or with any religious education.
 I am trying desperately to make up for lost time.